-For further information on regulations for international competition please see the BEF Rule Book and the FEI website.
+For further information on regulations for international and national competition please see the BEF Rule Book and the FEI website.

 Find out more about Therapeutic Use Exemption (TUE) here.

 Sports - national : UK Sport is the UK's national anti-doping organistion - see their drug free sport pages

 Sports - international: The FEI is the international anti-doping organisation - for more information, visit their website

 Sports - global : Find out about the World Anti-Doping Agency on their website

 UK Anti-Doping warning about Methylhexaneamine

 Methylhexaneamine is prohibited in sport.
 It is increasingly being found in nutritional supplements, typically those that are designed to increase energy or aid weight loss.
 Methylhexaneamine is commonly referred to by a number of alternative names including 1,3-dimethylamylamine, dimethylamylamine, dimethylpentylamine, DMAA, forthan, forthane, floradrene, geranamine and geranium oil.

 There is no guarantee that supplements are drug-free, even when all the ingredients listed are permitted substances.
 UK Anti-Doping counsels against the use of supplements; however, for those athletes who are considering using a supplement, UK Anti-Doping recommends caution, and advises a thorough assessment of the risks before taking them.